 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our Disclosure in the Privacy Policy for more info.

-Takeaway Style Plain Chow Mein Recipe
+Takeaway-Style Plain Chow Mein

 Plain chow mein with beansprouts tossed in a delicious chow mein sauce.
 This Chinese takeaway stir fry is utterly delicious and ready in only 10 minutes.
+Let’s get cooking!

 This is one of the easiest noodle recipes ever that’s BIG on taste and little on time.
-It’s hands down delicious and one of those recipes you’ll end up making over and over again.
+It’s hands down delicious and one of those recipes I end up making over and over again.
+It’s packed full of flavour, veggies and the homemade chow mein sauce tastes incredible.

 Recipe Ingredients

-Below are the ingredients needed for this recipe:
+Below are the ingredients I used to make this recipe:

 - Vegetables: For this plain chow mein, beansprouts, garlic cloves and spring onions are used to add flavour to this dish.